The Radio 2 Breakfast Show: Derek Jameson (19861991)

 On 7 April 1986, Bruce was replaced by journalist Derek Jameson, in a move which proved controversial at the time, as Jameson, although known on television for his contributions to programmes such as What The Papers Say, was not recognised as a radio broadcaster.
 Even though he made the show more news-based, Jameson became a popular broadcaster, regularly attracting audiences of 10 million, and remained in the role until 20 December 1991.
 During the Jameson era, the show was reduced by 30 minutes and moved to an earlier timeslot of between 7.30am and 9.30am.
 The show has continued to end at 9:30am ever since Jameson took over.

-From the start of 1988 until 1990, the programme featured a brief sports desk at 8.31 (an additional sports desk also preceded the start of the programme).
-The sports desk was removed from the programme when BBC radio's sports coverage transferred to the newly launched BBC Radio 5 in August 1990.
+From the start of 1988 until August 1990, the programme featured a brief sports desk at 8.31 (an additional sports desk also preceded the start of the programme).
+The sports desk was removed from the programme when BBC radio's sports coverage transferred to the newly launched Radio 5.

 Brian Hayes (1992)

 On 6 January 1992, Jameson was replaced by Brian Hayes, who took over what was still a news-based show and proved to be an even more controversial choice, as his perceived acerbic manner was seen as being at odds with what the Radio 2 breakfast programme had become.
 Subtitled Good Morning UK!, it did not prove popular and it ended on 23 December 1992.
-During the Hayes era, the show was extended by 1 hour and was moved to an earlier start time of 6:30 am.
+During the Hayes era, the show was extended by one hour and was moved to an earlier start time of 6:30 am.
 Hayes remains the show's shortest serving presenter.